mikearino/Week_3_code_review/README.md

-# Pig Latin TranslatorBeep Boop
+# Beep Boop

-#### A counting webpage that returns silly statements when a number is inputted.
+#### A counting webpage that returns silly statements for numbers 1,2 and 3.
 6/12/2019

 #### By **Mike Lofgren**